 As the latest offering in McKinsey Solve’s Problem Solving Game collection, the Redrock Study game is a research-focused assessment that measures candidates’ aptitude for dissecting and resolving issues within a simulated setting.
 This game serves as a modernized counterpart to the former Problem Solving Test (PST), which was replaced by the original Solve games, including the ecosystem creation and plant defense games.
 The reintroduction of a PST-inspired game highlights McKinsey’s evolving approach to candidate evaluation.

 Distinct from the original PST, the Redrock Study game situates challenges within a research context rather than a consulting or business framework.
 As a result, candidates do not require prior business knowledge to excel in this assessment.
-Instead, the Redrock Study game emphasizes candidates’ problem-solving capabilities, independent of their domain expertise.
-This should allow evaluation of candidates without any biases.
+Instead, the Redrock Study game emphasizes candidates’ problem-solving capabilities independent of their domain expertise.
+This should allow the evaluation of candidates without any biases.

 Exploring the tasks within the Redrock Study game